IFB-ElixirFr/sandboxbioscenarios/session03/step03.md

 	{ valid: false, value: "10456"},
 ]}>
 	<span slot="prompt">
-		Print the first line of the belebele.bed file.
+		Print the first line of the SAOUHSC.bed file.
 What is the fisrt value of the third column ?
 Choose the right answer:
 	</span>
 </Quiz>